wp-plugins/webo-site-insight/README.txt

 WEBO Site InSight has a CMS-independent API, and it allows you to re-use any widgets code for all other CMS supported by WEBO Site InSight.

-Please read more in (project page Wiki)[http://code.google.com/p/webo-site-insight/w/list "project page Wiki"]
+Please read more in [project page Wiki](http://code.google.com/p/webo-site-insight/w/list "project page Wiki")

 == Installation ==